The configuration of routers, switches, and other network hardware to collect and export data to Kentik is covered in the following topics :

 Note: Kentik's SNMP V3 privacy options do not currently include 168-bit 3DES.

 - Configure your router to enable polling via SNMP V3.
 Consult your router documentation for the correct settings.

-- Using the SNMP V3 toggle switch in the Add Device or Edit Device dialog in the Kentik portal, enable SNMP V3 and fill in the resulting additional fields (see Device IP & SNMP Settings).
+- Using the SNMP V3 Auth toggle switch in the Add Device or Edit Device dialog in the Kentik portal, enable SNMP V3 and fill in the resulting additional fields (see Edit a Device and Device SNMP Settings).

 Verifying SNMP Polling

 If you've successfully completed the steps in Enabling SNMP Polling, after about 5 minutes (one complete counter polling interval) you'll be able to verify in the portal that Kentik is able to poll your router:

 - Go to the portal's Settings page and choose Networking Devices.